viperslap/PBC-Chicago-Capstone-2015/README.md

 The fourth part is the web project in the web directory that is a simple Python / Flask project that runs against a local DSE.
 This expects that you have a local DSE setup and running.

-The fifth is a cash-register simulator implemented with JMeter
+The fifth is a cash-register simulator implemented with JMeter.

 ## Mac Setup ##